 Scholarly Progress and Grades:

-In keeping with the standards of a nationally accredited program, class attendance is uniquely valuable and necessary for engagement of projects and for learning new creativity, ideation and representation skills – only university approved absence (see CSU 2015-2016 catalog) is accepted without reduction in final letter grade, and must be given notice in advance.
-All interim and final submittals, including original applications files, are needed to receive a final grade.
+In keeping with the standards of a nationally accredited program, class attendance is uniquely valuable and necessary for engagement of projects and for learning new creativity, ideation, synthesis, and representation skills – only university approved absence (see CSU 2015-2016 catalog) is accepted without reduction in final letter grade, and must be given notice in advance.
+The possibility of a late project without reduction of grade is determined by the CSU catalog criteria of, “extenuating and unforeseen circumstances.”
+All interim phases and final projects, including original applications files, are needed on a USB thumb drive to receive a final grade.
+This includes posting phases and projects to Instagram.

 ” A ” Submittals are of distinctive thoroughness and quality and the student met the CSU attendance requirement.